Vidvox/hap-qt-codec/README.md

 Using the Hap QuickTime Codec
 ====

 After installation, the codec will show up when exporting video in applications which support QuickTime.
-Three variants of the codec exist:
+Four variants of the codec exist:

 * **Hap** - Reasonable image quality
 * **Hap Alpha** - Reasonable image quality with an alpha channel
 * **Hap Q** - Good image quality at a higher data-rate
+* **Hap Q Alpha** - Good image quality with an alpha channel at a higher data-rate

 Hap and Hap Alpha have a quality setting.
 Although QuickTime displays a slider, it has only two effective settings: below "High" a fast low-quality encoder is used, and at "High" or above a slower high-quality encoder is used.